-The Council will seek the redevelopment of Rawreth Lane Industrial Estate, Eldon Way/Foundry Industrial Estate, Stambridge Mills and Star Lane Industrial Estate for appropriate alternative uses, including residential development, with alternative employment land allocated in appropriate locations as identified in Policy ED4.
+Rawreth Lane Industrial Estate, Eldon Way / Foundry Industrial Estate, Stambridge Mills and Star Lane Industrial Estate will be redeveloped for housing with alternative employment land allocated in appropriate locations as identified in Policy ED4.

 Any scheme for the redevelopment of Stambridge Mills must include adequate flood mitigation measures to satisfy the PPS25 exceptions test.